 - 1. Seal any unused opening in the common venting system. - 2.
-Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion or other unsafe condition. - 3.
-Isolate the space containing the appliance(s) remaining connected to the common venting system as much as possible by closing all openings (windows, doors, etc.) connected to other spaces in the building.
-Turn on any exhaust fans to their maximum setting and close fireplace dampers.
-Note: DO NOT operate summer exhaust fan. - Test fire the appliance(s) being inspected, making sure to follow the manufacturers lighting and operating instructions.
-Appliance(s) operating controls should be adjusted to provide continuous service. - Check vent pressure of appliance 24 inches (61.0 cm) above boiler vent collar.
+Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion or other unsafe condition.

+- 3. Insofar as is practical, close all building doors, windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
+Turn on clothes dryers and any appliance not connected to the common venting system.
+Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
+Do not operate a summer exhaust fan.
+Close fireplace dampers. - Test fire the appliance(s) being inspected, making sure to follow the manufacturers lighting and operating instructions.
+Appliance(s) operating controls should be adjusted to provide continuous service. - 5.
+Check vent pressure of the appliance 24 inches (61.0 cm) above boiler vent collar.
 Vent pressure should be maintained between -0.02" W. C. and -0.04" W.C. to assure proper operation.
-For appliances with a draft hood, check for spillage with mirror, smoke or other device five minutes after placing appliance in operation. - 6.
-After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and other gas burning appliances to their previous conditions of use.
+For appliances with a draft hood, check for spillage with mirror, smoke or other device five minutes after placing appliance in operation. - After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and other gas burning appliances to their previous conditions of use.